-- Single-cycle and multi-cycle mode option for I-side and D-side interfaces - Single cycle = one CPU clock cycle; multi-cycle = minimum of two and maximum of eight CPU clock cycles - FPGA configurable DCR addresses within DSOCM and ISOCM. - Independent 16 MB logical memory space available within PPC405 memory map for each of the DSOCM and ISOCM.
-The number of block RAMs in the device might limit the maximum amount of OCM supported. - Maximum of 64K and 128K bytes addressable from DSOCM and ISOCM interfaces, respectively, using address outputs from OCM directly without additional decoding logic.
+- Single cycle = one clock cycle; multi-cycle = minimum of two and maximum of eight clock cycles - FPGA configurable DCR addresses within DSOCM and ISOCM - Independent 16 MB logical memory space available within PPC405 memory map for each of the DSOCM and ISOCM.
+The number of block RAMs in the device may limit the maximum amount of OCM supported. - Maximum of 64K and 128K bytes addressable from DSOCM and ISOCM interfaces, respectively, using address outputs from OCM directly without additional decoding logic